-Prerequisite(s): Cosmetology Laboratory-COS 124 and Basics of College Reading and Writing-ENG 047 and Developmental Math-MAT 046.
+Prerequisite(s): Cosmetology Laboratory-COS 124 and into college level reading and writing using COMPASS/ASSET or ACT composite.

 COS 127 COSMETOLOGY PRACTICUM

 This course is designed to be an extended salon experience which is supplemental, off-campus, on-the-job training for qualified students.